Spark-Innovations/sc4-hsm/doc/SC4-HSM user manual.md

 ## System description

-The SC4-HSM is a prototype USB Hardware Secure Module based on the [STM32F415][1] microprocessor.
+The SC4-HSM is a prototype USB Hardware Secure Module based on the [STM32F405RG][1] microprocessor.
 The features of this processor include:

 + 1 MB flash memory
-+ 128 kB RAM
++ 192 kB SRAM
 + A hardware random-number generator (HWRNG)
-+ Dedicated cryptographic acceleration instructions (AES, 3-DES and SHA1)
 + Hardware memory readout protection (RDP)

 In addition, the SC4-HSM features a built-in 128x32 pixel monochrome OLED display, a tri-color LED, and two user pushbuttons.
 It connects to a host processor via a USB2 port.